JPeej/JPeej/README.md

-- Hi my name is Joshua Perry.<br/><br/>
+- Hi my name is Joshua Perry.
-  Currently I am studying for my Bachelors in Computer Science at WGU Online.<br/>
+  - Currently I am studying for my Bachelors in Computer Science at WGU Online.
-  Pursuing a career in emission control or alternative energy.<br/>
+  - Pursuing a career in emission control or alternative energy.
-  Many of my repos are private due to WGU's policy.
-If you would like limited access please message me.<br/>
+  - Many of my repos are private due to WGU's policy.
+If you would like limited access please message me.

 - Education and work experience include: